Here’s what you can find in the Treatise

 Learning Cost:

 The user charges ahead with their shield raised and attempts to knock opponents out of their path.
 When using this technique, the user may move in a straight line a number of meters up to their Sprint score.
 Each time the user attempts to pass through a space occupied by an opponent, the user must make a Block roll, adding their STR score to the result of the dice roll.
 The opponent then rolls a Toughness test with a target number equal to the number of Goal Points achieved on the user’s Block roll.
 If the opponent loses this contest, they are moved 1 meter to the left or right, out of the user’s direct path.
 The Narrator chooses the direction of the opponent’s movement.
+This technique costs 1 Kismet to use.

 Intercept